-- P1-M2: Deepen AOC to 56 feet; deepen Thimble Shoal Channel to 53 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 52 feet; - P1-M3: Deepen AOC to 57 feet; deepen Thimble Shoal Channel to 54 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 53 feet; - P1-M4: Deepen AOC to 58 feet; deepen Thimble Shoal Channel to 55 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 54 feet; and - P1-M5: Deepen AOC to 59 feet; deepen Thimble Shoal Channel to 56 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 55 feet.
+P1-M2: Deepen AOC to -56 feet; deepen Thimble Shoal Channel to -53 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 52 feet;

+- P1-M3: Deepen AOC to -57 feet; deepen Thimble Shoal Channel to -54 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 53 feet; - P1-M4: Deepen AOC to -58 feet; deepen Thimble Shoal Channel to -55 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 54 feet; and - P1-M5: Deepen AOC to -59 feet; deepen Thimble Shoal Channel to -56 feet; deepen Norfolk Harbor Entrance Reach, Norfolk Harbor Reach, and Craney Island Reach to 55 feet.

 Note that the deepening measures included in Phase-I were analyzed first because they include the AOC and Thimble Shoal Channels, which must be transited by any vessel entering the harbor.
+Thimble Shoal Channel is also limited to a maximum nominal depth of -56 feet due to the CBBT.
 Thus, the depth determined in Phase I of the analysis sets the maximum depth possible for other inner-harbor segments, including the depth of the Newport News Planning Reach discussed in Phase II below.